zhangtia/matt-todolist/README.md

 https://todolist-277420.appspot.com/

 Used Django as a REST api for a React frontend.
-Data is stored in a MySQL database with Google Cloud Platform's Cloud SQL React frontend is client-side dynamic where new todos are instantly displayed and relevant database commands are sent.
+Data is stored in a MySQL database with Google Cloud Platform's Cloud SQL.
+React frontend is client-side dynamic where new todos are instantly displayed and relevant database commands are sent.